kaif0023/kaif0023/README.md

 <h2> Hello I Am Md.Kaif </h2>
 <h3> Here's A Summary Of Myself :- </h3>

-- 🔭 I’m currently working on Python Core
+- 🔭 I’m currently working on Numpy Module Of Python
-- 👯 I’m looking to collaborate on Data Science , Machine Learning and Deep Learning Projects
+- 👯 I’m looking to collaborate on Python Core,Object-Oriented Programming,Data Science , Machine Learning and Deep Learning Projects
-- 🤔 I’m Currently Learning File Handling in Python
+- 🤔 I’m Currently Learning Numpy Arrays in Python
-- 💬 Ask me about Python Programming or Machine Learning
+- 💬 Ask me about Python Programming ,File Handling In Python, Data Science and Machine Learning

 <p>Connect with me on :